48productions/Perpetual-Free-Credits-PCB/README.md

 # Perpetual Free Credits PCB (a.k.a. the PFC PCB)
-This is a simple circuit/PCB design for a a reversible, non-destructive arcade cabinet addon board.
+**A Non-Destructive Arcade Game Coinup Mod PCB**

 It keeps compatible games fully credited up at all times, perfect for arcade games that either lack a Free Play mode, or are missing features in Free Play mode that are present in Credit mode.

 ## How it Works

-This board connects to the power wires for the Coin Blocker relay on your arcade cabinet.
-The coin blocker is a relay attached to the game's coin acceptor that will reject any coins (even valid ones) whenever the game is not ready to accept coins (powered off, maximum credit limit reached, etc).
+This board connects to the power wires for the Coin Blocker relay on your arcade cabinet, if it has one.
+Normally, this relay is attached to the game's coin acceptor and will reject any coins (even valid ones) whenever the game is not ready to accept coins (game powered off, maximum credit limit reached, etc).

 When the game is ready to accept coins, it powers the coin blocker to let coins in.
 This turns on the PFC board, which will repeatedly trigger the game's coin switch.
 When the game hits the maximum credit limit, it powers off the coin relay (and thus the PFC board), which stops inserting coins.
 This way, your game is always credited up and ready to play.